Nitish-B21AI056/Writer_Verification/README.md

 - `training_model.py`: Script for training the model from scratch.
 - `inference_model.py`: Script for performing inference using the pre-trained model.
 - `Codebase.ipynb`: Jupyter Notebook containing the complete code of this project.
 We encourage you to go through it to understand the work done.
+- `training_dataset.py`: Script for creating an organized dataset.

 Feel free to explore and modify the codebase to suit your specific requirements.